 A camera can capture a thought.
 A good photograph is as good as gold and gets etched in the memory forever and just looking at it sets us in high spirits.
+From professional maternity pictures to candid snaps at the beach, these memories will last your a life time.
 These days with a digital camera in the hand, anyone can be a photographer.
 But a portrait well taken should grab the attention of the viewer.
 For this we need to know the ins and outs of the affair.
-While taking portraits, photographers, especially amateurs, tend to make some common mistakes that are enlisted here -
+While taking portraits, photographers, especially amateurs, tend to make some common mistakes that are enlisted here –

 Lack of knowledge of the tool in hand